Btwonu/movie-app-api/README.md

 - Should be able to register/login
 - Should have a profile and store liked movies
 - _Should be able to filter movies_
 - Should be able to list users
 - Should be able to add a user as friend
 - Should be able to see friend's liked movies
 - Should be able to suggest a movie to a friend
+- Should be able to add movies to a personal collection
+- Should be able to subscribe to other users' collections

 ## Pages